E-Cell-IITH/startup_studio/README.md

 - [ ] get mentorship option for startup
 - [ ] Check profile picture bug in frontend
 - [ ] Edit user functionality
+- [ ] render only the parts which being fetched by backend